librato/api-docs/README.md

 This is our API Docs site.
 It runs on Slate which is very easy to edit.
 The pages are hosted at https://www.librato.com/docs/api

+Note for Legacy branch: This branch is an archive of API documentation up until 12/20/2016.
+After making changes, run `./deploy.sh` locally to automatically generate and deploy the static site to Github Pages (hosted on the gh-pages branch).

 ### About This Project

 [Slate](https://github.com/tripit/slate) is a project designed to provide single page API documentation using [Middleman](https://github.com/middleman/middleman).